ammirato/openscad_designs/libraries/BOSL2/tutorials/Attachments.md

 * Control where the shape appears and how it is oriented by anchoring and specifying orientation and spin
 * Position or attach shapes relative to parent objects
-* Tag objects and then color them or control boolean operations based on their tags.
+* Tag objects and then control boolean operations based on their tags.
+* Change the color of objects so that child objects are different colors than their parents

 The various attachment features may seem complex at first, but attachability is one of the most important features of the BOSL2